 Good nutrition is important at all ages to keep the bones healthy.

-- Calcium also has benefits in other body systems by reducing blood pressure and cholesterol levels.
+●Calcium may also have benefits in other body systems by reducing blood pressure and cholesterol levels.

-- Calcium and vitamin D supplements have been shown to help prevent tooth loss in older adults.
+●Calcium and vitamin D supplements may help prevent tooth loss in older adults.

 RECOMMENDATIONS FOR CALCIUM

-General recommendations — Premenopausal women and men should consume at least 1000 mg while postmenopausal women should consume 1200 mg (total diet plus supplement).
-You should not consume more than 2000 mg of calcium per day due to the risk of side effects.
+General recommendations — Premenopausal women and men should consume at least 1000 mg of calcium, while postmenopausal women should consume 1200 mg (total diet plus supplement).
+You should not consume more than 2000 mg of calcium per day (total diet plus supplement) due to the risk of side effects.

 Calcium in the diet — The primary sources of calcium in the diet include milk and other dairy products, such as hard cheese, cottage cheese, or yogurt, as well as green vegetables, such as kale and broccoli (table 1).
-Cottage cheese and ice cream contain approximately 150 mg of calcium per 4 oz (120 mL).
-Other foods, such as dark green vegetables, some nuts, breads, and cereals, supply an average of 200 mg of calcium daily.
-Some cereals, soy products, and fruit juices are fortified with up to 1000 mg of calcium per serving.
+Some cereals, soy products, and fruit juices are fortified with calcium.

-- Calcium carbonate is effective and is the least expensive form of calcium.
+●Calcium carbonate is effective and is the least expensive form of calcium.
 It is best absorbed with a low-iron meal (such as breakfast).
-Calcium carbonate is not absorbed well in people who also take a specific medication for gastroesophageal reflux (called a proton pump inhibitor or H2 blocker).
-(See "Patient information: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)
+Calcium carbonate may not be absorbed well in people who also take a specific medication for gastroesophageal reflux (called a proton pump inhibitor or H2 blocker), which blocks stomach acid.
+(See "Patient education: Acid reflux (gastroesophageal reflux disease) in adults (Beyond the Basics)".)

-Underlying gastrointestinal diseases — Patients who do not adequately absorb nutrients from the gastrointestinal tract (due to malabsorption) may require more than 1000 mg of calcium per day.
-In such cases, a healthcare provider can help to determine the optimal dose of calcium.
+Underlying gastrointestinal diseases — Patients who do not adequately absorb nutrients from the gastrointestinal tract (due to malabsorption) may require more than 1000 to 1200 mg of calcium per day.
+In such cases, a health care provider can help to determine the optimal dose of calcium.

-Medications — All medications should be discussed with a healthcare provider to ensure that possible interactions with calcium are identified.
+Medications — All medications should be discussed with a health care provider to ensure that possible interactions with calcium are identified.
 Certain medications change the amount of calcium that is absorbed and/or excreted.
-As an example, loop diuretics (eg, furosemide, Lasix®) increase the amount of calcium excreted in the urine.
+As an example, loop diuretics (eg, furosemide [sample brand name: Lasix]) increase the amount of calcium excreted in the urine.

-On the other hand, thiazide diuretics (eg, hydrochlorothiazide, HCTZ) can reduce levels of calcium in the urine, potentially reducing the risk of bone loss and kidney stones (see 'Kidney stones' below).
+On the other hand, thiazide diuretics (eg, hydrochlorothiazide) can reduce levels of calcium in the urine, potentially reducing the risk of bone loss and kidney stones.
+(See 'Kidney stones' below.)

-Kidney stones — There is little evidence that consuming large amounts of calcium (from foods and drinks) increases the risk of kidney stones, or that consuming small amounts of calcium decreases the risk.
+Kidney stones — There is little evidence that consuming large amounts of calcium (from foods and drinks) increases the risk of kidney stones, or that avoiding dietary calcium decreases the risk.
 In fact, avoiding dairy products is likely to increase the risk of kidney stones.